lilyschen/prescribing-tool/README.md

 - As a user, I want to be able to **see** the number of patients taking a specific medication

 ## Note
-- followed Teller App format for Phase 1
+- followed Teller App format for Phase 1 of this project
 - condition & drug list from BC Pharmacy Association MACS Resources website